Arjen Robben: Euro 2012

 Robben was selected to play for the Netherlands at Euro 2012.
-He started in the first group stage match, a 1–0 loss to Denmark, in which he hit the post with a curled effort.
-In the next match, a 2–1 loss to Germany, he hopped over the advertising boards and walked the long way round after being subbed off for Dirk Kuyt because he thought he could have inspired the Netherlands to a win.
-After a 2–1 loss to Portugal, the Netherlands were knocked out with three straight defeats.
+He started in the first group stage match, a 1–0 loss against Denmark, in which he hit the post with a curled effort.
+In the next match, a 2–1 loss to Germany, he hopped over the advertising boards and walked the long way round after being subbed off for Dirk Kuyt because he thought he could inspire the Netherlands to a win.
+After a 2–1 loss against Portugal, the Netherlands were knocked out with three straight losses.